olgacmustafa/web-security-learning/README.md

 # Web Security Learning Repository

-This repository contains **educational and authorized web security lab write-ups**.
+This repository contains **authorized and educational web security lab write-ups**.
-It documents my hands-on learning journey in **web application security** through structured and ethical lab-based assessments.
+It documents my hands-on learning journey in **web application security** through structured, ethical, and lab-based assessments.

-All activities were performed in **legal training environments** such as dedicated security labs and simulations.
+All activities were performed exclusively in **legal training environments** such as dedicated security labs, simulations, and intentionally vulnerable systems.

 ---